-Many of the devices we use on a daily basis - mobile phones, tablets, smart TVs, some desk phones, personal computers, and in the not-so-distant future, wearable technologies - are connected to the Internet.
+Many of the devices we use on a daily basis - mobile phones, tablets, smart TVs, some desk phones, personal computers - are connected to the Internet.
 With WebRTC, all of these devices can exchange voice, video, and real-time data seamlessly between one another on a common platform.

 Main Components of WebRTC